 - White nylon cable ties.

-First, she drilled holes for the cable ties using a hobby drill (like this one) in each of the acrylic sheets.
-Next, she... used the ties to attach the sheets to the railings.
+First, drill holes for the cable ties in each of the acrylic sheets.
+Next, use the ties to attach the sheets to the railings.

-Now she has dog-proof railings that her toy rat terrier, Rocco can't slip through.Continue to 8 of 11 below.
+Now you'll have dog-proof railings your pup can't slip through.Continue to 7 of 10 below.

 Create a Chill Spot

-Just like people, dogs need protection from brutal summer heat.
+Just like people, dogs need protection from the brutal summer heat.
 If your pup loves stretching out on a cool tile floor, give him a place to chill out on the balcony.
-Cooling mats or the Chillspot Cooling Station shared here provide hours of refreshing relief using pads or pods that you freeze overnight.Continue to 9 of 11 below.
+Cooling mats provide hours of refreshing relief using pads or pods that you freeze overnight.Continue to 8 of 10 below.

 Portable and Foldable Dog Pool

 You walk your dog at least three times per day.
-But some dogs, like puppies or pets with a medical condition, need to go more often.
+But some dogs need to go more often.
 When either is the case, a grass wee pad can make life more convenient when nature calls.

-Dirt-free grass that's hydroponically grown like Fresh Patch absorbs urine and controls stinky odors naturally.
-Even better, natural wee pads like these don't require regular maintenance because they're disposable.Continue to 11 of 11 below.
+Hydroponically-grown, dirt-free grass which absorbs urine and controls stinky odors naturally is now widely available.
+Even better, natural wee pads like these don't require regular maintenance because they're disposable.Continue to 10 of 10 below.